Tommy Fury: Fury vs. Hall

+In January 2026, Fury began teasing a "massive" fight announcement for 2026.
+On 25 March, Manchester Arena's social media account accidentally posted a flier promoting a bout between Fury and Eddie Hall set for 13 June as the headliner for Misfits 23.
+Later that day, Talksport confirmed the bout and stated an announcement for Misfits 23 was imminent in the coming days.
+On 27 March, Misfits Boxing formally announced the bout on social media for June 13 as an MF–professional bout at Manchester Arena, Manchester, with the billing "Beauty vs. The Beast", referencing the classic fairy tale Beauty and the Beast.
+On the night, the bout included three unofficial judges; Tony Bellew, Derek Chisora, and Chase DeMoor, who scored the bout (58–56, 59–56, 57–57) in favour of Fury.

 Television career

 Love Island

 In June 2019, he took part in the fifth series of the ITV2 dating reality show Love Island, finishing as a runner-up alongside girlfriend Molly-Mae Hague.

 Other appearances

-In December 2019, Fury appeared on an ITV2 series called The Boxer and The Ballroom Dancer alongside fellow Love Island contestant Curtis Pritchard.
+In December 2019, Fury appeared on an ITV2 series The Boxer and The Ballroom Dancer alongside fellow Love Island contestant Curtis Pritchard.
 They swapped careers, with Fury trying ballroom dancing and Pritchard taking up boxing.

 In August 2023, Fury appeared in the Netflix series At Home with the Furys.

 In November 2024, it was announced that Fury had withdrawn from the line up of series 24 of British survival reality television show I'm a Celebrity...Get Me Out of Here!, after receiving a better offer.
 The announcement came before the official lineup had been revealed.

 Personal life

-In 2019 Fury started a relationship with social media influencer Molly-Mae Hague, whom he met on the fifth series of Love Island.
-They lived together in Cheshire, before moving to Hale, Greater Manchester.
-In September 2022, the couple announced that they were expecting their first child.
-Hague gave birth to their daughter on 23 January 2023.
+In 2019, Fury began a relationship with social media influencer Molly-Mae Hague, whom he met on the fifth series of Love Island.
+They lived together in Cheshire before moving to Hale, Greater Manchester.
+Their first child, a daughter, was born in January 2023.
 They became engaged in July 2023.
-In August 2024, Hague and Fury announced that they had ended their relationship.
+In August 2024, Fury and Hague announced that they had ended their relationship.
 In May 2025, the couple announced they were back together.
+Their second child, a son, was born in June 2026.
+Fury revealed their son´s name Midas during a boxing match against Eddie Hall.

-In 2025, Fury stated that he has struggled with alcoholism, believing it was the reason behind his split with Hague in 2024.
-Fury said he turned to alcohol in an attempt to get the same "endorphins" he would get when he finished boxing.
+In 2025, Fury stated that he had struggled with alcoholism, believing it was the reason behind his split with Hague in 2024.
+He said he had turned to alcohol in an attempt to experience the same "endorphins" he would feel when he finished boxing.

+In a 2025 interview, Fury stated that he identifies as Christian, and that from ages 10 to 12 he was an altar boy.